-The assigned analyst should review the original stock pitch (generally posted on the AMP Blackboard site) as well as any updates to the pitch (also posted on the AMP Blackboard site) in order to understand the original investment thesis.
+Each stock in the portfolio should be updated at least once per quarter.
+The assigned analyst should review the original stock pitch (generally posted on the Dropbox site under "AMP 2") as well as any updates to the pitch (also posted on the Dropbox site) in order to understand the original investment thesis.

-An update on at least one of the stocks should be made to the class (5 - 10 minutes in length) which would include the stock's performance since its addition to the portfolio and performance relative to the pitch's target price and target date.
-Examples of stock updates from previous quarters are on the course website.
+An update should be made to the class (maximum 5 minutes in length) which would include the stock's performance since its addition to the portfolio and performance relative to the pitch's target price and target date.
+Examples of stock updates from previous quarters are on the Dropbox site.
+The analyst should provide appropriate analysis and background in the update for the recommendation made in class.
+In other words, the update documentation may be more in depth than the update presentation.
+If updating more than one stock, please do a separate report and presentation for each stock.
+The updates should be placed on the "AMP I and IV" Dropbox site by 3 pm of the date presented.

 The analyst should keep abreast of new developments with respect to the stock that could affect the recommendation in the future-for example, earnings announcements, management changes, regulatory issues, etc. The analyst should communicate these updates via an email to the class, summarizing the recent development and providing any change in recommendation as a result.
-However, if there is a potentially important change, a short presentation (5 - 10 minutes) to the class is warranted.
+However, if there is a potentially important change, a short presentation (5-10 minutes) to the class is warranted.
 An invitation to provide updates on the existing positions will be made at the beginning of each class.